bonattt/BillVersusTheCity/src/Bill versus The City/Design/Writing/Scenes.md

 [...]
 Several missions, bill attacks random gang hideouts
     - introduce police timer mechanic
     - bill overhears something implicating the city government

+[Story] Someone in Team Bill recruits his Ex-wife, who is a nurse
+    or paramedic, to patch bill up after a rough fight.

 [Story] Bill talks to the team, and they start digging into the city
     government connection